life4/deal/docs/details/contracts.md

 python3 -m deal decorate my_project/
 ```

 It will run {doc}`/basic/linter` on your code and add some of the missed contracts.
-The rest of contacts is still on you, though.
-Also, you should carefully check the generated code for correctness, deal may miss something.
+The rest of the contracts are still on you, though.
+Also, you should carefully check the generated code for correctness, because deal may miss something.

 The following contracts are supported by the command and will be added to your code: